A Small Gain Analysis of Single Timescale Actor Critic: Introduction

 Other related work considered algorithms building on the actor-critic framework.
 For example, the paper~\cite{hong2020two} considered a two-time scale version of the ``natural'' actor-critic method, where additional entropy regularizations are added to the update.
 Applied to a linearized version of the actor-critic objective, this gave an $O(\epsilon^{-4})$ sample complexity until that linearized objective is within $\epsilon$ of its optimal value.
 The paper~\cite{barakat2021analysis} considers a variation on actor critic by introducing a target update, with the result being three different time scales for updates.
 The final sample complexity is $O(\epsilon^{-3})$.
 A similar sample complexity was given in the off-policy setting in~\cite{khodadadian2021finite}.
 We also mention \cite{qiu2021finite}, which gave an iteration complexity analysis of actor-critic assuming the critic computes an approximation to the correct values per each actor step.

-While in general actor-critic is not a tabular method, we can also consider variations of it that are tabular, e.g., when the actor keeps track of a parameter for each possible state action pair.
-In such a setting, it is possible to guarantee convergence to the optimal solution, rather than to an approximately stationary point as we do in the present work.
-For example, \cite{khodadadian2021finite} obtains convergence to the globally optimal solution in this setting.

 For policy gradient methods, a sample complexity of $O(\epsilon^{-2})$ is known; see e.g., \cite{zhang2020global} for a modern analysis, and see also \cite{xu2020improved} for speedup.
-If more structure about the problem is known and one considers an exact version, one can sometimes obtain a geometric rate; for example, \cite{hambly2021policy} gives a geometric rate for a version of policy gradient when applied to an LQR problem.
+If more structure about the problem is known and one considers an exact version, one can sometimes obtain a better rate; for example, \cite{hambly2021policy} gives a geometric rate for an exact version of policy gradient when applied to a {\ao Linear-Quadratic Regulator (LQR)} problem.
 Likewise, information about about the structure of the optimal policy in general was shown to be useful in \cite{roy2021online}.